lip6/ITSTools-web/galmm.md

 The **fr.lip6.move.gal** package hosts the full Xtext grammar (or you can [browse it here](https://github.com/lip6/ITSTools/blob/master/fr.lip6.move.gal/src/fr/lip6/move/Gal.xtext)

+Please not that the grammar has a lot of redundancy, to provide better and faster parsing of models, but this redundancy is not visible in the metamodel.
+In particular specific cases are made when parsing expressions nested in properties, and constant expressions.

 After executing the MWE2 workflow, the __ecore__ metamodel is found in model/generated folder.
 The model folder contains a __.aird__ file that hosts the diagrams presented in this page.
 You can open them natively using the EcoreTools plugin from standard eclipse download site.